biblequiz/BibleQuiz.com/_pages/questions.md

 40 sets of practice questions for Contender quizzers.

-Questions were written by the official Contender Quiz and XP5 league writer.
+Questions were written by the official Contender and XP5 division writer.

-<a href="https://digital.myhealthychurch.com/Digital-Items/TBQ/MSQ_Practice_Sets__Ts-J_2022_2023" class="button is-primary">Buy Now</a>
+<a href="#" class="button is-primary">Will be added soon</a>

 * * *